Neon Underglow Laws

 Penalties

-Neon underglow systems outside the law may result in getting cited for a non-moving traffic violation.
-If this happens you will be required to modify your car to conform to standards, as well as pay a fine.
+Neon underglow lighting which is illegal by New York laws may result in getting cited for a non-moving traffic violation.
+If this happens, you will be required to modify your car to conform to standards, as well as pay a fine.

 Displaying red, blue, green or any combinations of these colors with white can lead to further penalties and fines.
-You can be charged with impersonating an emergency vehicle which is a serious crime with severe penalties.
+You can be charged with impersonating an emergency vehicle, which is a serious crime with more severe penalties.

-This article about New York Neon Underglow Lights Laws was last updated in 2023.
+This page about New York Neon Underglow Lights Laws is up to date for 2024.
 If any of our information is incomplete or outdated please let us know.
 Thank you!